Key Takeaways

-Red light therapy devices have been proven to help treat Melasma.
+Red light therapy devices have been proven to help manage Melasma.
 Read the blog post below to learn more.

 Between 1.5 and 33 percent of the population may develop melasma at some point in their life, and it's particularly common among pregnant women and women of reproductive age.